As a Growth-Driven Web Designer, my goal, as well as designing web pages that are user-friendly, is always to make a website perform at it’s best.

 So, the first step to take is to optimize the images on your website, obviously.

 You can do this by downloading all of the images for the page you want to improve the page speed for, then using a tool called Tiny PNG to compress the image files.

 The new images outputted will have a much smaller file size that you can use for your site.
 See image below.

 #2.
 Enable compression

-You can learn more about the benefits of compressing compressible resources on your WordPress blog or website, to help reduce the time these resources take to download here.
+You can learn more about the benefits of compressing compressible resources on your WordPress website to help reduce the time these resources take to download here.

 #3.
 Minify resources

-Another way to improve your PageSpeed Insights score is by reducing the size of your website’s resources.
+Another way to improve your PageSpeed Insights score is by reducing the size of your website’s resources altogether.